 - Malfunctioning blower: A defective motor or unbalanced fan could prevent airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified pros at D.A.
+If your AC freezes up, contact the ACE-certified pros at D.A.
 Bennett Service Experts to repair the trouble.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things running again quickly.
 Contact us at 518-205-3324 to book air conditioning repair in Albany with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.